 She is a member of the College on Problems of Drug Dependence, the Research Society on Alcoholism, and serves on the board of the Pacific Institute on Research and Evaluation and has been a board member of the International Council on Alcohol, Drugs and Traffic Safety.

 Curriculum Vitae (PDF)

-Research in trends and patterns of substance abuse in Texas, nationally, and internationally, with special interest on the US-Mexico border; research in patterns of use and abuse of methamphetamine, party drugs, methadone, and other opiate drugs; impaired driving programs; and synthetic estimation techniques.
+Trends and patterns of substance abuse in Texas, nationally, and internationally, with special interest on the US-Mexico border; patterns of use and abuse of methamphetamine, party drugs, methadone, and other opiate drugs; impaired driving programs; synthetic estimation techniques.